-(1) In 2022, restructuring, asset related, and other charges primarily includes asset charges and write-offs resulting from the conflict between Russia and Ukraine and the Company's decision to suspend its business with Russian entities.
+(1) In 2022, restructuring, asset-related, and other charges primarily includes asset charges and write-offs resulting from the conflict between Russia and Ukraine and the Company's decision to suspend its business with Russian entities.
 In 2021, restructuring, asset-related, and other charges primarily includes a net \$9 gain resulting from contract termination with a third-party services provider at the Company's previously owned Mining Solutions facility in Gomez Palacio, Durango, Mexico.

-(2) In 2021, natural disasters and catastrophic events pertains to the total cost of plant repairs and utility charges in excess of historical averages caused by Winter Storm Uri.

-(3) Qualified spend recovery represents costs and expenses that were previously excluded from Adjusted EBITDA, reimbursable by DuPont and/or Corteva as part of the Company's cost-sharing agreement under the terms of the MOU which is discussed in further detail in "Note 16 - Commitments and Contingent Liabilities".

-(4) Legal charges pertains to litigation settlements, PFOA drinking water treatment accruals, and other legal charges which are discussed in further detail in "Note 16 - Commitments and Contingent Liabilities".

-(5) Environmental charges pertains to management's assessment of estimated liabilities associated with certain non-recurring environmental remediation expenses at various sites.
-Refer to "Note 16 - Commitments and Contingent Liabilities" for further details.
+(2) Refer to "Note 6 - Other Income (Expense), Net" to the Interim Consolidated Financial Statements for further details.

+- (3) In 2021, natural disasters and catastrophic events pertains to the total cost of plant repairs and utility charges in excess of historical averages caused by Winter Storm Uri. - (4) Qualified spend recovery represents costs and expenses that were previously excluded from Adjusted EBITDA, reimbursable by DuPont and/or Corteva as part of the Company's cost-sharing agreement under the terms of the MOU which is discussed in further detail in "Note 16 - Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements. - (5) Legal charges pertains to litigation settlements, PFOA drinking water treatment accruals, and other legal charges.
+For the three and six months ended June 30, 2021, legal charges include \$25 associated with the Company's portion of the costs to enter into a Settlement Agreement, Limited Release, Waiver and Covenant Not to Sue reflecting Chemours, DuPont, Corteva, EID and the State of Delaware's agreement to settle and fully resolve claims alleged against the companies.
+Refer to "Note 16 Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements for further details. - (6) Environmental charges pertains to management's assessment of estimated liabilities associated with certain non-recurring environmental remediation expenses at various sites.
+In 2022, environmental charges include \$165 primarily related to an update to the off-site drinking water programs at Fayetteville and changes in estimates related to the barrier wall constructions.
+In 2021, environmental charges include \$169 primarily related to the construction of the barrier wall, operation of the groundwater extraction and treatment system, and long-term enhancements to the old outfall treatment system.
+Refer to "Note 16 Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements for further details.